Copa America: Rodriguez leads Colombia to win over Argentina

 “It had been a long time (without beating Argentina),” Zapata said.
 “Everyone in Colombia is very happy, but there is still a long way to go in the Copa, we still have important matches ahead.”

-Messi and Rodriguez had a mostly quiet match in Salvador, but Rodriguez helped Colombia take the lead thanks to his great assist for Martinez’s 71st-minute opener.
+Messi and Rodriguez had a mostly quiet match in Salvador, although Rodriguez provided the assist for Martinez’s 71st-minute opener.

-The playmaker had the ball in Colombia’s own field before finding Martinez with a long pass toward the area.
-The forward picked up the ball and cut toward the middle before firing a mid-height shot toward the far corner to open the scoring.
+The playmaker gained possession inside Colombia’s own half before picking out Martinez with a long pass.
+The forward brought the ball down on the left flank before cutting into the penalty area and shooting into the far corner of the net.

-Zapata sealed the victory five minutes after entering the match, completing a cross by Jefferson Lerma in the 86th minute.
+“We are disappointed because they scored a great goal when we were playing better,” Messi said.
+“It will take some time to accept this defeat, but we have to take the positives from today and move on to try to win the next match.
+We still have plenty of chances.”

-Argentina came closest to scoring with a close-range header by Messi that missed just wide in the 66th.
+Argentina’s first loss in a Copa America game in regulation time since 2007 was confirmed in the 86th minute.

 Argentina striker Sergio Aguero and Colombia veteran Radamel Falcao also couldn’t do much to help their teams break through their opponents’ defense in a tense opening match in Group B.